The Best Messenger Bags of 2017

 The trifecta: if comfort is number one for a bag, and packability is second, then durability must be third — after all, what good are the first two without the third to follow them?

 Our runners-up, however, achieved a level of durability that was more than satisfactory, while still keeping the bags lightweight and supple.
-Our next favorite bags for durability were, again, our award winners, the Patagonia Black Hole and the Osprey Flapjack.
+Our next favorite models for durability were, again, our award winners, the Patagonia Black Hole and the Osprey Flapjack.
 The Outdoor Research Rangefinder.
-The Timbuk2 bags scored above average, but the Timbuk2 Command lost a few points for the strain on some of its zippers, and the Timbuk2 Classic simply showed wear and dirt on the fabric.
+The Timbuk2 contenders scored above average, but the Timbuk2 Command lost a few points for the strain on some of its zippers, and the Timbuk2 Classic simply showed wear and dirt on the fabric.

 The Outdoor Research Rangefinder stole the show here.
 Next up, you guessed it, the Patagonia Black Hole and the Osprey Flapjack.